-Private Equity - Shares in unquoted companies.
+Private Equity - Shares in unquoted companies, the shares are not on offer to the general public through stock markets.
 Usually high risk, high return in nature.

 Return - Increase in value of an investment over a period of time, expressed as a percentage of the value of the investment at the start of the period.